 16 oz diet coke (I WAS WEAK, GAH!)

-This salted caramel custard was the perfect way for me to end my first day, and I plan to make another batch tomorrow.
-Since I’m avoiding heavy whipping cream for this fast, how to get the custard texture was problematic.
-I finally settled on a mixture of eggs, cream cheese, and water to get the right consistency.
+I finally settled on a mixture of eggs, cream cheese, and water to get the right consistency in this egg fast custard.
 It was slightly grainier in texture than a typical silky custard made with cream, but definitely still custard-like – and a REALLY nice break from the heavier consistency of cooked eggs in other forms.

-You could eat this without the caramel sauce, but why would you?
+You could eat this egg fast custard without the caramel sauce, but why would you?
 It tastes amazing, and for the purpose of your egg fast the added fat from the sauce is important to get the right ratios.
-I flavored mine with this caramel flavored extract that I found at our local Walmart, but you could do maple, or other flavors as well to change it up a bit.
-This sauce would also taste amazing on your cream cheese pancakes.Print

 Egg Fast Recipe – Salted Caramel Custard (Low Carb)

-A delicious caramel flavored “egg fast” custard recipe that is also lchf, keto, low carb, and atkins diet friendly.
+A delicious caramel flavored keto egg fast custard recipe that is also lchf, low carb, and atkins diet friendly.

 For the custard: